zecrocks/zcash-stack/docs/class-3-monitor-week.md

     4. Connect your new node to a wallet (perhaps using Cloudflare or Tailscale tunnel)
     5. Sit back and sip a red-bull knowing you are providing diversity and reliability to the privacy-coin Zcash ecosystem

     6. (!)
-Split your redbull all over the keyboard, get your feet off the desk, and stare open-mouthed at the screen...the servers are going down!
+Spit your redbull all over the keyboard, get your feet off the desk, and stare open-mouthed at the screen...the servers are going down!

 This week covers #6.